cruncha-cruncha/zork1-compiler/README.md

 # zork1-compiler

-This is actually a transpiler but I didn't know that word when I started the project.
+This is actually a mix between a compiler and a transpiler but I didn't know that word when I started the project.
 Takes zil (zork implementation language) source code and converts it to js, doing some mild error checking in the process.
 It uses a recursive-descent parser (maybe).

 There are three steps: